rohankumardubey/springboot-mesos-marathon-keycloak-openldap/README.md

   export HOST_IP_ADDR=...
   ```

-- Then, run the following command
+- Run the following command
   ```
   docker-compose up -d
   ```

-- Wait a bit until `zookeeper`, `mysql-keycloak` and `mesos-master` containers are Up (healthy).
+- Wait a bit until `zookeeper`, `mysql` and `mesos-master` containers are Up (healthy).
 In order to check it run
   ```
   docker-compose ps
   ```